“Facts are stubborn things, but statistics are pliable.”Mark Twain

 For a business, repeat customers are desirable.
 Below is a visual showing the number of customers by the number of purchases they have made.

 In the data warehouse, the Internet Sales table covers the years 2011 to 2013.
 The visual separates the customers who made their first purchase in 2011 from those who first purchased in 2012 and 2013.
-For our purposes, we want to look at those who became customers in 2011 so that there is time in the data for additional orders in later years allowing for a better long-term analysis.
+For our purposes, we want to analyze customers from 2011.
+This allows time for additional orders in later years.
+It leads to a better long-term analysis.

 The basic DAX measure for this visual is below: